microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 For the `Load` operations on `[RW]ByteAddressBuffers`:
-  - the `Stride` argument is the row or column stride in bytes, and must be a multiple of 16.
+  - the `Stride` argument is the row or column stride in bytes, and must be a multiple of 16 for `Thread` scope matrices, or 4 for `Wave` or `ThreadGroup` scope matrices.
   - the `Offset` argument is the number of bytes to skip before loading.

-For overloads operating on device memory (`RWByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be 128-byte aligned.
-The `Stride` argument must refer to 16-byte aligned byte offsets.
+For overloads operating on device memory (`[RW]ByteAddressBuffer`), the address of the first element of the matrix (base address of the resource + the offset) must be 128-byte aligned for `Thread` scope matrices.
+For `Wave` and `ThreadGroup` scope matrices alignment must be at least 4, but will aim to default to a wider alignment for better performance.
+The `Stride` argument must be a multiple of 16 bytes for `Thread` scope matrices and 4 bytes for `Wave` and `ThreadGroup`.

 For the `Load` operations on `groupshared` arrays:
   - an element is a type matching the element type of the `groupshared` array.